 Before attending law school, Melanie was the Assistant to the Executive Director at the John Howard Society of York Region (JHSYR).
 At JHSYR, she worked with people involved in different stages of the justice system through services like the Direct Accountability Program and the Record Suspension Program.
 She continued to be involved with the John Howard Society of Windsor-Essex while studying law by volunteering in their Bail Verification and Supervision Program as a Court Worker.

 Melanie spent the winter of 2018 in Yellowknife working as a Judicial Law Clerk for the Supreme Court of the Northwest Territories, where she conducted legal research and shadowed judges in court each day.

-Melanie is found daily in the Ontario Court of Justice assisting our clients with remands, pleas, and trials, and provides essential support to our clients and their families.
-She is a Commissioner of Oaths, and if a helpful precedent exists, she will find it.
+Melanie is found daily in the Ontario Court of Justice assisting our clients with bail, pleas, trials, and everything in between.
+In addition to her legal prowess, Melanie provides essential support to our clients and their families.
+She understands the challenges that our clients face and assists with empathy and kindness, but defends them ferociously.

-Though she is originally from Oakville, Melanie loves Waterloo Region and is thrilled to be returning to work in Kitchener.
+Though she is originally from Oakville, Melanie loves Waterloo Region and is thrilled to be representing our clients in Kitchener and the surrounding areas.

 MEMBERSHIPS AND AFFILIATIONS

 “The Defence Loses a Shield: Realities of Losing Peremptory Challenges.”
 For the Defence 40:2 (2020): 12.